splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/4-activities.md

 - draw_NPC(int npcX, int npcY) - Draws the NPC from their coordinates
 - collision_radius(float radius, int originX, int originY, int destinationX, int destinationY) - Checks to see if point (desintationX, destinationY) is in circle of size radius at (originX, originY)
 - has_NPC_player_collided(int playerX, int playerY, int npcX, int npcY) - Checks three different collision tests and returns true if all three succeed

-REMOVE LATER IF NOT NEEDED
-- CollisionRadius - Takes two points and a radius and checks if the second point is in a circle around the first point of distance radius